Chaitalykundu/Web-Development/03-JavaScript/01-Basic/10-Loops/Theory/05-do-while-loop.md

 # do while loop

-The `do while` loop is a variant of the while loop.
-This loop will execute the code block once, before checking if the condition is true, then it will repeat the loop as long as the condition is true.
+The `do...while` loop is a variant of the while loop that ensures the loop body **executes at least once**, regardless of whether the condition is true or false.

-The loop will always be executed `at least once`, even if the condition is false, because the code block is executed before the condition is tested:
+If the condition is true, then it will repeat the loop as long as the condition is true.

 &nbsp;